How To Celebrate A Very Anime Christmas!

 Christmas will always be as long as we stand heart to heart and hand in hand.

-As seen in Samurai Champloo, Christians were actually persecuted in Japan during the Tokugawa era and forced into hiding.
+As seen in a few episodes of the Samurai Champloo anime, Christians were actually persecuted in Japan during the Tokugawa era and forced into hiding.
 During the Meiji restoration, Christianity was made legal again, but that does not mean it has continued to rise in Japan.
 About less than 1% of the entire country of Japan is Christian.
+But then why is Christmas special in anime?

 Christianity didn’t exactly take off in Japan the way it seems to have in South Korea, so Christmas isn’t the religious holiday that it represents in the States, though many families here still celebrate the holiday without any religious backgrounds.
 Since Christianity didn’t take off in Japan, Christmas is a holiday that’s only been celebrated for a couple decades in Japan rather than the centuries across the world.